Shyambazar: Private Bus

+Railways

+Kolkata railway station is nearby, which is one of the 5 major railway hub stations of Kolkata Metropolitan Area.

+Shyambazar metro station is the nearest metro station of Kolkata Metro.

+Commerce

 Shyambazar is the focal point of shopping in north Kolkata.
 In fabrics and clothing, it can match College Street-MG Road crossing in Central Kolkata or Gariahat in South Kolkata.
 In Jewellery, it can match Bowbazar in Central Calcutta or Gariahat in South Kolkata.
 The once famous house of jewellers, M B Sircar of Shyambazar, Senco Gold, has given way to numerous shops of descendants using variations of the name, all across the city.
-In sweet meat, the old favourites of Shyambazar are Dwarik Ghosh and Sen Mahasay.
 In Fariapukur which is an important street connecting Bidhan Sarani and APC road, there was once the office of Bichitra Press where Sarat Chandra Chattopadhyay sometimes visited.
-Old timers will remember shops such as sweet-meat seller Jalajog or a popular restaurant like Golbari.
-New shops like that of KC Dass and Aminia Restaurant has also been opened.

-In traditional Bengali families, new clothes are a must for the Bengali New Year.
-Srineketan, CitiMart, Baazar Kolkata, Brand Mart are the major shopping mall of the region.
-Although few old renowned clothing shop existing just beside Shyamazar Crossing are Haralalka Pvt Ltd, Young Bengal Society, K.C.
-Dass etc. All renowned Jewelry brand shops are located on the two sides of Bidhan Sarani.
+Many renowned Jewelry brand shops are located on the two sides of Bidhan Sarani.
 Braving the scorching afternoon heat and drizzles in the evening, people throng at roadside shops for the Chaitra sale offering attractive concessions.
 Shyambazar vies with New Market and Gariahat as the most crowded markets in Kolkata.
 The Shyambazar – Hatibagan area also caters extensively to customers on the eve of Durga Puja and for weddings, apart from daily necessities.
 A newspaper columnist wrote, "A formidable matron with husband and children in tow wading through the crowds at Gariahat and Shyambazar is a familiar sight on the eve of Poila Baishakh."

 Shyambazar has two regular markets — Shyambazar and Hatibagan.